SethCohen/github-releases-to-discord/README.md

 8. Fill the `.env` file with your chosen environmental variables values.
 9. Create a Discord webhook in your server, making sure to add the webhook url to the `.env` file under `INPUT_WEBHOOK_URL=`.
-10. Run the action locally with `act release -e <your.json>` (e.g. `act release -e tests/sample-test-release.json`) and check the output in your Discord server.
+10. Run the action locally with `act release -e <your.json>` (e.g., `act release -e tests/sample-test-release.json`) and check the output in your Discord server.
 11. Confirm that the action works as expected.
 12. Make your changes and commit them: `git commit -m '<commit_message>'`.
 Please follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
 13. Create the pull request.